faiface/pixel/README.md

   - Use `"image"` package for loading pictures
   - Use `"time"` package for measuring delta time and FPS
-  - Use `"image/color"` for colors, or use Pixel's own `color.Color` format, which supports easy multiplication and a few mor features
+  - Use `"image/color"` for colors, or use Pixel's own `color.Color` format, which supports easy multiplication and a few more features
   - Pixel uses `float64` throughout the library, compatible with `"math"` package
 - Geometry transformations with [Matrix](https://github.com/faiface/pixel/wiki/Moving,-scaling-and-rotating-with-Matrix)